fabien-ors/swigex0/README.md

 ##### MSVC (Visual)
     cmake --build build --target check --config Release

+### Important Notes

+* Using MingGW on a Windows where Visual Studio is also installed may need to add `-G "MSYS Makefiles"` in the first cmake command above.
+* The default installation directory named *swigex0_install* is located in your *Home*.
+If you want to change it, you can either:
+    * Define the `swigex0_INSTALL_DIR` environment variable or
+    * Add `-Dswigex0_INSTALL_DIR=<path/of/swigex0/install/dir>` to the first cmake command above
+* If you want to build and install the *Debug* version, you must replace `Release` by `Debug` above
+* The *static* version of the library is mandatory for creating Python and R packages
+* Only the *shared* library (built by default) is installed by the 'install' target

 ## Derivative Usage

 The objective of this package is to provide an example of wrapping a C++ library in R and Python using CMake and SWIG.
-Here are swigex0 adaptation instructions (See also shortcuts for 'make' users in *Makefile* file):
+Here are *swigex0* adaptation instructions:

-### For generating your C++ library:
+### Generating your own C++ library:

-1. Clone the repository
+1. Clone the *swigex0* repository
 2. Rename swigex0 root folder with your project name (i.e. let's call it 'myproject')
 3. Update the root Readme.md file to your needs
 4. In the root CMakeLists.txt file:
    - Adapt the header comment to your needs
-   - Adapt the project name, the VERSION, DESCRIPTION and HOMEPAGE_URL (line 45)
+   - Adapt the project name, the VERSION, DESCRIPTION and HOMEPAGE_URL (line 42)
-5. In version.h.in file: Replace swigex0 by the name of your projet
+5. In version.h.in file: Replace swigex0 by the name of your project
 6. Replace the content of 'include' directory with your C++ header files
 7. Replace the content of 'src' directory with your C++ body files
 8. In cmake/cpp.cmake file:
    - Adapt C++ body files list (line 27)
    - If needed, adapt include directories (line 24)

-=> you already can test the following targets (on windows, linux or mac, with or without DEBUG=1) :
+=> You already can test the following targets (on windows, linux or mac, with or without DEBUG=1) :
   - static
   - shared
   - install